 2 January 2014 - Taroko Gorge - 40km

-It is a stunning gorge with sheer marble cliffs, reaching 1000 metres into the air.
-The narrow road runs through winding tunnels, always with the Liwu River way below.
-I cycled passed what is known as the “Swallows Grotto”, where the road runs through tunnels carved into the marble vertical sides of the gorge.
-I believe there are 38 tunnels, including the Tunnel of Nine Turns with its endless series of turns - this is a stunning part of the gorge and where numerous hiking trails begin.
-I stopped and walked up to the Eternal Spring Shrine.
-These little temples were built to commit to memory those that have lost their lives in the construction of the central cross-island highway.
+The Taroko Gorge was stunning with sheer marble cliffs, reaching 1,000 metres into the air.
+A narrow road ran through winding tunnels, always with the Liwu River way below.
+The path led passed what was known as the Swallows Grotto, where it ran through tunnels carved into the sides of the gorge - thirty-eight tunnels, all in all, including the Tunnel of Nine Turns.
+It was a beautiful part of the canyon and an area where numerous hiking trails began.
+I only walked to the Eternal Spring Shrine.
+These little temples were built in memory of those who lost their lives in the construction of the cross-island highway.

 3 January - Taroko – Shimen - 92km

 4-5 January - Shimen – Dulan - 80km

 6 January - Dulan – Dawu - 95km

-7 January - Dawu – Linyan - 105km
+7 January - Dawu – Linyuan - 105km

-8 January - Linyan – Tainan City - 74km
+8 January - Linyuan – Tainan City - 74km

 9 January - Tainan City